cisagov/dotgov-home/pages/faqs.md

 * Existing signed zone with Algorithm 8: You or your provider is signing your zone with Algorithm 8 (RSA/SHA-256) and you want to switch to Cloud Signing Service.
 Automatic enrollment for transferring DNSSEC providers is not supported at this time.
 This process can be done manually.
 For additional details, please contact the Helpdesk at [registrar@dotgov.gov](mailto:registrar@dotgov.gov).
 * Existing signed zone with other Algorithm: You or your provider is signing your zone with an Algorithm other than Algorithm 8 and you want to switch to Cloud Signing Service.
 Automatic enrollment for transferring DNSSEC providers is not supported at this time.
 This process can be done manually.
 For additional details, please contact the Helpdesk at [registrar@dotgov.gov](mailto:registrar@dotgov.gov).

-#### If I am currently enrolled in the Key Monitoring Service, do i still need to enroll in the Cloud Signing Service?
+#### If I am currently enrolled in the Key Monitoring Service, do I still need to enroll in the Cloud Signing Service?

 The Cloud Signing Service and Key Monitoring Service are different services.
 Enrolling in Key Monitoring will not automatically enroll you in the Cloud Signing Service.
 The Key Monitoring Service enables monitoring of a child zone for any new KSKs and automatically adds the DS corresponding to the new KSK.
 This will also send notifications when the ROLLOVER is successfully completed, when an RRSIG expiry is within certain thresholds, and also when there is a Child Key Error.
 The Cloud Signing Service will perform the initial signing and ongoing key management for your zone.
 If you do not need a DNSSEC signing service, you do not need to enroll into Cloud Signing Service.
 However, if you do need a DNSSEC signing service for your zone, and wish to take advantage of the Cloud Signing Service, you will need to explicitly enroll into Cloud Signing Service.
 The Key Monitoring enrollment alone will not provide the initial and ongoing signing that is required for a DNSSEC enabled zone.